-No, for various reasons we prefer not to get involved in the production and distribution of audiobooks.
-We recommend you speak to AudioShelf.co.za if you are looking for professional voice-over artists and distribution at great rates.
+No, for various reasons we prefer not to get involved in the production and distribution of audio books.
+We recommend you contact AudioShelf.co.za if you are looking for professional voice-over artists and distribution at great rates.

 Absolutely.
 If you are technically-minded and don't mind getting your hands dirty you are welcome to create your own eBook.
 Obviously if the eBook has been poorly-constructed then we will recommend that we help you to fix the mistakes.